lazyfortress/INST377final/README.md

         git clone https://github.com/[enter your username here]/INST377FINAL.git
         cd INST377FINAL
         ```
+    This will ensure all current files are on your system.

 2. Install backend dependencies (used only for local server testing):
     ```bash